-You can get all the benefits of fresh fruits and veggies just by eating them plain, but here are some other ideas that Jackson suggests:
+You can get all the benefits of fresh fruits and veggies just by eating them plain, but here are some other ideas:

 - Combine a mix of fresh or frozen chopped fruit for a fruit salad